Fashion supply chain logistics for apparel shipping

 The Trade-offs: Why FOB Isn't Always Cheaper

 FOB prices look lower.
-They usually are lower — for the line item that is your factory quote.
+They usually are lower and for the line item that's your factory quote.
 But the total landed cost (what you actually pay to have goods in your warehouse) can be very similar or even higher with FOB if you don't manage the post-FOB costs efficiently.

 Let's run the numbers on a realistic apparel shipment: